PrajRana/MavShell1/README.md

 # MavShell

-Mini version of shell written in C which uses system calls
+Mini version of shell written in C

 ## Features
 - Uses system calls such as fork(),wait(),exec()